HeatherWtr/Price-Alert-System/README.md

 A python project to create an alert system that sends notifications when cryptocurrency prices reach predefined levels.

-In this Price Alert System script, i have implemented the following features.
+In this Price Alert System script, i have implemented the following features:

 __1. Data Retrieval:__